 I’ve been artistic Roller Skating since I was 17.
 I skated a handful of times when I was kid when my parents took me to our local rink but never really skated until I borrowed my older brother’s rollerblades.
-I practiced outside in them every day even though they were 4 sizes too big for me.
+I practiced outside in them every day even though they were four sizes too big for me.
 I eventually saved up and got my own inline skates and started skating at my local the rink.
-Within a week I was very strong at skating forwards and in another week I got pretty good at skating backwards.
-After I graduated from high school I didn’t have much to do until college started other than working my part time job, so I was at the rink all the time.
+Within a week I was very strong at skating forwards and in another week I got good at skating backwards.
+After I graduated from high school I didn’t have much to do until college started other than working my part-time job, so I was at the rink all the time.
 That’s when I met my first Coach Sandy.

 I skated local competitions and went to Jr. Nationals and Nationals on quads and inlines until I was about 25 or 26.
-I stopped skating because I had too many injuries with my knees, shins and shoulders and at that point in my life I needed a break.
+I stopped skating because I had too many injuries with my knees, shins and shoulders, and at that point in my life I needed a break.
 During my break from I couldn’t just sit around doing nothing.
 I was very athletic and started taking karate and jujitsu.
 Karate and jujitsu was another activity that I picked up rather quickly.
-I learned a lot in a short time but there was still much to learn and understand much like roller skating.
+I learned a lot in a short time, but there was still much to learn and understand much like roller skating.
 I did karate and jujitsu for over 10 years and still practice on my own since I’m no longer living near my home dojo.